Dansby Swanson Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Padres pitching staff ranks 22nd in the league.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 21st in MLB.

-- The Padres have the ninth-ranked team ERA across all league pitching staffs (3.91).
+- The Padres have the ninth-ranked team ERA across all MLB pitching staffs (3.87).

-- Padres pitchers combine to allow 59 home runs (1.1 per game), the 10th-fewest in baseball.
+- Padres pitchers combine to allow 60 home runs (1.1 per game), the ninth-fewest in the league.

-- His most recent time out was on Saturday against the New York Yankees, when the right-hander threw seven innings, surrendering two earned runs while allowing five hits.
+- In his last outing on Sunday against the New York Yankees, the right-hander went 2 2/3 innings, giving up seven earned runs while surrendering seven hits.

+- In 10 games this season, the 36-year-old has a 4.61 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .244 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.